idaholab/NPD_Hydro/README.md

 You'll need to register the server by naming it, and then typing in the required `POSTGRES` credentials from `/gdb/environment/.env.local.npd`.

-### Production

-##### Kubernetes

-This application runs on kubernetes.
-Take a look at the `/kubernetes` directory for workload information.

-You can also play around with the `minikube.yaml`.

-##### Deployments

-After deploying this application to the cluster, you have to shell into the `npd-django` pod and manually run the `migrations.sh` script.
-This step is required in lieu of some other streamlined solution, because there's no way for the `npd-django` pod to know about the status of the `npd-questionnaire-db` pod before executing any `entrypoint` scripts.

 ### Contact

 `nathan.woodruff@inl.gov`